Robert Menzies: Birth and family background

 Robert Gordon Menzies was born on 20 December 1894 at his parents' home in Jeparit, Victoria.
-He was the fourth of five children born to Kate (née Sampson) and James Menzies; he had two elder brothers, an elder sister, and a younger brother.
+He was the fourth of five children born to Kate (née Sampson) and James Menzies; he had two elder brothers, an elder sister Isabel, and a younger brother.
 Menzies was the first Australian prime minister to have two Australian-born parents: his father was born in Ballarat and his mother in Creswick.
 His grandparents on both sides had been drawn to Australia by the Victorian gold rush.
 His maternal grandparents were born in Penzance, Cornwall.
 His paternal grandfather, also named Robert Menzies, was born in Renfrewshire, Scotland, and arrived in Melbourne in 1854.
 The following year he married Elizabeth Band, the daughter of a cobbler from Fife.
 Menzies was proud of his Scottish heritage, and preferred his surname to be pronounced in the traditional Scottish manner (/ˈmɪŋɪs/ MING-iss) rather than as it is spelled (/'mɛnziz/ MEN-zeez).
 This gave rise to his nickname "Ming", which was later expanded to "Ming the Merciless" after the comic strip character.
 His middle name was given in honour of Charles George Gordon.

 The Menzies family had moved to Jeparit, a small Wimmera township, in the year before Robert's birth.
 At the 1891 census, the settlement had a population of just 55 people.
 His elder siblings had been born in Ballarat, where his father was a locomotive painter at the Phoenix Foundry.
 Seeking a new start, he moved the family to Jeparit to take over the general store, which "survived rather than prospered".
 During Menzies's childhood, three of his close relatives were elected to parliament.
 His uncle Hugh was elected to the Victorian Legislative Assembly in 1902, followed by his father in 1911, while another uncle, Sydney Sampson, was elected to the federal Australian House of Representatives in 1906.
 Each of the three represented rural constituencies, and were defeated after a few terms.
 Menzies's maternal grandfather John Sampson was active in the trade union movement.
 He was the inaugural president of the Creswick Miners' Association, which he co-founded with future Australian Labor Party MP William Spence, and was later prominent in the Amalgamated Miners' Association.